WasmEdge/docs/docs/contribute/contribute.md

 before you submit your code:

 * DCO: Did you sign off your commit
-* Code of conduct: Did you follow the CNCF code of condct
+* Code of conduct: Did you follow the CNCF code of conduct

 ## Reporting issues